Skip to content

 }

-And we want to mix this Terramate references with Terraform references, like locals/vars/outputs/etc. All we have to do is define our generate_hcl block like this:
+And we want to mix those Terramate references with Terraform references, like locals, vars, outputs, etc. All we have to do is define our generate_hcl block like this:

 hcl